seffparker/nagios-plugins/README.md

 Report SMART health status for physical disks including those attached to a RAID array along with device serial number.
 The script attempt to auto-detect device IDs and raid type.
 If it failes, you may need to manually specify via aurguments.

 Binary dependencies: smartctl, echo, awk, sort, uniq, sudo (optional)

+---

+### check_backup

+Check the existence of given filetypes in the specified backup directory within a range of days.
+The scan depth can also be specified.

+Binary dependencies: find, grep

+---

+### check_phplive

+Check the chat operator status for PHPLive! chat service.

+Binary dependencies: curl, grep, sed

+---

+### check_tawk.js

+Check the chat operator status for Tawk chat service.

+Binary dependencies: phantomjs